Lisa Stansfield: Early life and career beginnings

-Stansfield was born at the Crumpsall Hospital in Manchester, England.
-Her parents are Marion (who died in 2013) and Keith Stansfield, and she has two sisters, Karen and Suzanne.
+Stansfield was born at the Crumpsall Hospital in Manchester, England to Marion (died 27 September 2013) and Keith Stansfield.
+She has two sisters, Karen and Suzanne.
 Her family moved to Heywood in 1976, then to Rochdale in 1977.
 Stansfield attended Siddal Moor School (Heywood), Redbrook Middle School where she won the annual talent contest, and Oulder Hill Community School (both in Rochdale).
 She grew up listening to soul music, and stated that her mother's affinity for records by Diana Ross and the Supremes was her first musical influence, Stansfield citing Marvin Gaye, Chic and Barry White as other primary musical influences.

-In 1980, Stansfield won the Search for a Star singing competition, held at the Talk of the Town nightclub, and in 1981 her first single "Your Alibis" was released by Devil Records.
+In 1980, Stansfield won the Search for a Star singing competition, held at the Talk of the Town nightclub.
+In 1981, her first single "Your Alibis" was released by Devil Records.
 In 1982, she appeared on the television show Bring Me the Head of Light Entertainment on Granada Television.
 At the same time, Stansfield signed a recording contract with Polydor Records.